winitzki/scall/tutorial/programming_dhall.md

 Similarly,  the "free pointed" functor on `F` is the functor `CoProduct Id F`.
 It is always a pointed functor, even if the functor `F` is not  pointed.

-To qualify as a free typeclass instance, the type constructor must satisfy certain laws (that we will not write out in detail here).
+To qualify as a free typeclass instance, the type constructor must satisfy certain laws that are developed in Chapter 13 of ["The Science of Functional Programming"](https://leanpub.com/sofp), which  we  will not write out in detail here.
 An example of a type constructor that does _not_ satisfy those laws (and so does not provide a free typeclass instance) is the "`Optional` monoid" construction, shown in the chapter "Combinators for monoids" where we defined `monoidOptionalKeepX` and `monoidOptionalKeepY`.
 That construction takes an arbitrary type `T` and produces the type `Optional T`, which is always a monoid.
 But `Optional T` is _not_ the free monoid on `T` because it does not satisfy some of the required properties of a free typeclass instance.

 How can we see that?
-One of the required properties is that for any monoid `M` there must be a function of type `Optional M → M` that preserves the operations of the monoid `Optional M`.
+One of the required properties is that for any monoid `M` there must be a function of type `Optional M → M` preserving the operations of the monoid `Optional M`.
 But the definitions of `monoidOptionalKeepX` or `monoidOptionalKeepY` do not satisfy that property.
 Both those functions lose information about one of the arguments and cannot preserve the monoid operations.

 Keep in mind that not all typeclasses can have free instances.
-Examples of typeclasses that cannot have free instances are `Eq`, `Show`, `Comonad`, `Foldable`, and `Traversable`.
+Examples of typeclasses that do not have free instances are `Eq`, `Show`, `Comonad`, `Foldable`, and `Traversable`.

-The study of the theory of free typeclass instances is beyond the scope of this book.
-See ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 13 for more details.

 ### FM-typeclasses and their free instances

-The subset of typeclasses that can have free instances is called **FM-typeclasses** in "The Science of Functional Programming".
+Chapter 13 of  "The Science of Functional Programming" studies a certain   subset of typeclasses   called **FM-typeclasses**.
-The typeclasses `Semigroup`, `Monoid`, `Functor`, `Contrafunctor`, `Pointed`, `Filterable`, `ContraFilterable`, `Monad`, and `ApplicativeFunctor` are FM-typeclasses.
+Examples are  `Semigroup`, `Monoid`, `Functor`, `Contrafunctor`, `Pointed`, `Filterable`, `ContraFilterable`, `Monad`, and `ApplicativeFunctor`.
-All those typeclasses admit "free instances", which this chapter will implement.
+It turns out that all FM-typeclasses admit "free instances".
+This chapter will show a number of examples.

 Typeclasses may describe either the properties of ordinary types (e.g., `Semigroup`, `Monoid`, `Eq`) or the properties of type constructors (e.g., `Functor`, `Monad`).
 While the general idea of a free typeclass instance applies to both kinds of typeclasses,